servetti-polito/neubot/doc/neubot.1.rst

 **js/**
   Directory that contains javascript files.
-In addition to jQuery and jqPlot, it contains the following scripts.
+In addition to jQuery and jqPlot, it contains the following scripts:

   **js/contrib.js**
     Helper functions from many authors.

   **js/i18n.js**
-    Implementation of web user interface internationalization.
+    Implementation of web user interface internationalization (aka i18n).

   **js/index.js**
     Contains functions to retrieve and process the state of Neubot.